gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 herself speak.
 "And we're not ticks.
 We're going to Starboard Town.
 We'll figure out what happens after that when we get there."

 The two men exchanged looks.
-Then, without a word being said, they turned, took hold of a narrow set of shelves, and pulled them away from the wall.
+Then, without a word, they turned, took hold of a narrow set of shelves, and pulled them away from the wall.
 "Careful," the older one said, steadying a heavy glass jar.
 "Don't know when we'll get more of that."

 Through the waist-high hole in the wall, a voice asked, "Huon?
 Is that you?"